pagkly/Zed/Investopedia4/Perpetual Inventory Definition.md

 ## Factoring in Economic Order Quantity

 Using a perpetual inventory system makes it much easier for a company to use the [[economic order quantity]](https://www.investopedia.com/terms/e/economicorderquantity.asp) (EOQ) to purchase inventory.
-EOQ is a formula managers use to decide when to purchase inventory, and EOQ considers the cost to hold inventory, as well as the firm’s cost to order inventory.
+EOQ is a formula managers use to decide when to purchase inventory, and EOQ considers the cost to [[Hold|hold]] inventory, as well as the firm’s cost to order inventory.

 ## Examples of Inventory Costing Systems